openenergymonitor/blog/source/_posts/2019-10-05-cydynni-display.markdown

 ![Cydynni-1]({{site.image_path}}/cydynni-display-3-shopfront.jpg)

-Daniel Bates helped design and build the laser-cut stand using Sketchup and Inkscape, having the ply laser cut with the help of John at the Bangor University FabLab.
+Daniel Bates helped design and build the laser-cut stand using Sketchup and Inkscape, having the 6mm plywood laser cut with the help of John at the Bangor University FabLab.

 ![Cydynni-1]({{site.image_path}}/cydynni-display-1.jpg)